SmartCodeDeveloper/SmartCodeDeveloper/README.md

 ## <img src="https://raw.githubusercontent.com/iampavangandhi/iampavangandhi/master/gifs/Hi.gif" width="30px"> I warmly welcome you!
    - I am a talented Blockchain developer with 3+ years of experience, and have good experience in this field.
-   - Especially, I have specialized the ICO, IDO, DeFi, DEX, DAO, NFT minting website and marketplace, NFT card and casino games on Ethereum, BSC and Solana.
+   - I have specialized the ICO, IDO, DeFi, DEX, DAO, NFT minting website and marketplace, NFT card and casino games on Ethereum, BSC and Solana.
    - I have completed a lot of ICO, IDO, DeFi, NFT Marketplace and Game projects using Solidity, Rust program language, Web3.js.

 ✅ Blockchain